ResetXPDR/MSFS2020_AutoFPS/README.md

   </Launch.Addon>
 </SimBase.Document>
 ```
+- If you get an error message saying "XML Exception: Unexpected XML declaration" or "Exception: 'System.Xml.XMlException' during AutostartExe" when trying to install with the autostart option for MSFS, it usually means your EXE.xml file has a corrupted data structure.
+To resolve, copy the content of your EXE.xml into MS Copilot and ask it to check and correct it for you.
+Paste the fixed structure back into your EXE.xml file, save it, then try reinstalling again.
 - To uninstall, ensure you have completely exited the app (ie. it is not hiding still running in your SysTray), run the installer and select remove on the first window.
 This will remove all traces of the app, including the desktop icon, MSFS or FSUIPC autostart entries if you used them, and the entire app folder, including your configuration file.

 <br/><br/>